Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Methods and Experimental Setup

 \subsubsection{Conversation-Specific Inference}

-First, we aim to infer perceived personality on a specific conversation scenario and session to understand how feature selection impacts system performance.
-We perform feature selection via the method described in section \ref{feature-selection} using data from the complementary session of the same scenario.
-For instance, to build and evaluate a system to infer perceived personality on the first \textit{interview} session, we perform feature selection using data from the second \textit{interview} session to ensure that no data from the test set influences the feature selection process.
-Then, we train a Random Forest (RF) Regressor with 100 trees to infer a score for each personality dimension using one of the three feature sets or a selected subset of the feature sets.
-We evaluate all regressors using the coefficient of determination $R^2$, which reports the amount of total variance explained by the model, and the PCC between the predicted and observed personality scores in a 10-fold cross validation scheme.
-As each feature vector corresponds to one participant, each evaluation fold consists of speakers unseen in the training process.
+First, we aim to infer perceived personality on a specific conversation scenario and session to understand how feature selection impacts performance.
+We perform feature selection as detailed in section \ref{feature-selection} using data from the complementary session of the same scenario so that no data from the test set influences the feature selection process.
+For instance, to build and evaluate a system inferring personality in the first \textit{interview} session, we perform feature selection using data from the second \textit{interview} session.

+To infer a continuous score for each personality dimension, we train regression models using one of the three feature sets.
+Our primary architecture is a Random Forest (RF) Regressor with 200 trees, depth of 5, and 16 samples per leaf node.
+We selected a RF because it captures non-linear relationships and provides interpretable feature importance metrics.
+To ensure the robustness of our model selection, we benchmarked the RF against ElasticNet, K-Nearest Neighbors (KNN) and Support Vector Machine regressors and conducted hyperparameter optimization (e.g., tuning maximum depth for the RF) of all models to ensure fair comparison.
+The RF consistently provided competitive or superior predictive performance across the Big-5 traits, empirically justifying its use as the primary model for our downstream feature importance analysis.

+We evaluate all regressors using the coefficient of determination $R^2$, which is the amount of total variance explained by the model, and the PCC between the predicted and observed personality scores in a 10-fold cross validation scheme.
+Each feature vector corresponds to one participant, so each evaluation fold consists of speakers unseen in the training process.
 Thus, the evaluation is speaker independent.
-We obtain confidence intervals by bootstrapping the evaluation set 100 times for each iteration of evaluation.
+We obtain confidence intervals by bootstrapping the evaluation set.